bseverns/seedBox/README.md

   simulator.【F:include/Seed.h†L39-L46】【F:src/engine/Resonator.h†L10-L136】
 - **Euclid** — rhythm brain, not an audio generator.
-It ignores timbre entirely and instead turns a seed into deterministic gate masks (steps, fills, rotate) that downstream audio engines can latch onto without losing lock-state.【F:src/engine/EuclidEngine.h†L9-L49】
+It ignores timbre entirely and instead turns a seed into deterministic gate masks (steps, fills, rotate) that downstream audio engines can latch onto without losing lock-state.
 - **Burst** — converts a single trigger into a swarm of deterministic offsets, so seeds can store cluster count and spacing right next to their tonal data.
-  It rides the same engine lifecycle as the audio toys, which keeps reseeds and serialization brain-dead simple.【F:src/engine/BurstEngine.h†L9-L40】
+  It rides the same engine lifecycle as the audio toys, which keeps reseeds and serialization brain-dead simple.

 | Folder | What's going on | First doc to read |
 | --- | --- | --- |